philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

 Ran all test suites related to changed files.

 Watch Usage
- › Press a to run all tests.
+ - Press a to run all tests.
- › Press f to run only failed tests.
+ - Press f to run only failed tests.
- › Press p to filter by a filename regex pattern.
+ - Press p to filter by a filename regex pattern.
- › Press t to filter by a test name regex pattern.
+ - Press t to filter by a test name regex pattern.
- › Press q to quit watch mode.
+ - Press q to quit watch mode.
- › Press Enter to trigger a test run.
+ - Press Enter to trigger a test run.
 ```

 All our tests are run and `jest` waits idly watching for file change.
 Also, notice the command doesn't exist, so if you want to make changes to your project, you have to open another terminal.

-In this section we have setup our unit tests that will aid us in the implementation of our very own Redux.
+In this section, we have set up the unit tests that will aid us in the implementation of our very own Redux.

-__NB:__ Throughout this article, I'll assume your test suite is continuosly running, so will not explicitly state when to run the tests.
+__NB:__ Throughout this article, I'll assume your test suite is continuously running, so will not explicitly state when to run the tests.

 # Implementing Redux APIs

-Redux has many functions that helps immensely in state management:
+Redux has many functions that help immensely in state management:

 * createStore
 * combineReducers